Types of Aid

 For a federal unsubsidized student loan, the maximum annual loan amount is $7,000; aggregate limit is $34,500.
 Current fixed interest rate is 4.29%.

-Repayment of federal Stafford loans is over a 10-year period and begins six months after ceasing half-time enrollment.
+Repayment of federal student loans is over a 10-year period and begins six months after ceasing half-time enrollment.

 Students who are Arkansas residents and complete a FAFSA may receive a small Arkansas Workforce Improvement Grant (WIG).
 The state allots a limited amount of funds per institution per school year.
 Eligibility for this grant is based on several factors including, but not limited to: (1) need criteria (based on FAFSA results); (2) WIG administration guidelines; and (3) availability of funds.